dotanuki-labs/gradle-timeouts-enforcer/README.md

 ```

-Check releases for the latest plugin version.
+Check [releases](https://github.com/dotanuki-labs/gradle-timeouts-enforcer/releases) for the latest plugin version.

 Step 03.
 Profit

 ## Providing timeouts

-Each specification for `duration` in Gradle properties this plugin use must follow the `amount.unit` convention, where
+In the Gradle properties this plugin use, each value specified as `duration` must follow the `amount.unit` convention, where

 (a) supported `units` are :